Behaviour for Learning

 Through our Behaviour in Schools Policy and Procedure we will ensure that Warmingham is a place where each child feels safe, where a child is valued and respected as a unique individual, where hard work and achievement are celebrated, children are encouraged to adopt a healthy lifestyle and there are opportunities for each child to make a positive contribution both locally and globally.

-It is our primary aim at Warmingham that every member of the school community feels valued and respected, and that each person is treated fairly and well.
+It is our primary aim that every member of the school community feels valued and respected, and that each person is treated fairly and well.

-Our positive behaviour policy and procedure are based on a Christian foundation with the understanding that forgiveness and the opportunity to change are the foundation.
+Our Behaviour in Schools policy and procedure are based on a Christian foundation with the understanding that forgiveness and the opportunity to change are the foundation.

 Warmingham is a caring Christian community, whose values are built on mutual trust and respect for all, regardless of race and/or ethnicity.
 The Behaviour in Schools Policy and Procedure is designed to support the way in which all members of each school can live and work together in a supportive way within the spirit of forgiveness and restoration.
 It aims to promote an environment where everyone feels happy, safe and secure, and where effective learning can take place.

-The school has four main school rules but the primary aim of the Behaviour in Schools Policy and Procedure is not a system to enforce rules.
+Our Behaviour in Schools Policy and Procedure is not a system designed to enforce rules.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
-These documents support the school communities in aiming to allow everyone to work together in an effective and considerate way.
+These documents support the school communities in aiming to allow everyone to work together in an effective and considerate way to avhieve this.

 Every member of the school community is expected to behave in a considerate way towards others and to treat all children fairly, applying these documents in a consistent way.